Kitura/Kitura-net/README.md

 The Kitura-net module contains logic for sending and receiving HTTP requests.
 It also contains the structure for listening on a port and sending requests to a delegate for processing.
 It can be used to create HTTP/CGI Servers on specific ports, and provides HTTP functionality.

-If you require Routing, Templates or Middleware functionality, please see the [Kitura](https://github.com/IBM-Swift/Kitura) project.
+We expect most of our users to require higher level concepts such as routing, templates and middleware, these are not provided in Kitura-net, if you want to use those facilities you should be coding at the Kitura level, for this please see the [Kitura](https://github.com/IBM-Swift/Kitura) project.
+Kitura-net underpins Kitura which offers a higher abstraction level to users.

 Kitura-net utilises the [BlueSocket](https://github.com/IBM-Swift/BlueSocket) framework, the [BlueSSLService](https://github.com/IBM-Swift/BlueSSLService.git) framework and [CCurl](https://github.com/IBM-Swift/CCurl.git).

 ## Features